robomq/robomq.io/docs/deviceIntegration.md

 ###Monitor(optional)

 Raspberry Pi has an HDMI port for display.
 It may be easier and more comfortable for you to work with your raspberry pi directly on it's own system GUI.
-But if you do not, there is no problem because you can also use you laptop to ssh the raspberry and control it in the terminal.
+But if you do not, there is still no problem because you can also use you laptop to ssh the raspberry and control it in the terminal.
 For tutorial how to ssh a raspberry you can refer to Adafruit Learning System:

 [https://learn.adafruit.com/adafruits-raspberry-pi-lesson-6-using-ssh](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-6-using-ssh "raspberry pi ssh")

 ###Sensors:

 Raspberry pi is compatible with a lot of sensors.
 In our documentation we are going to show 3 sensors for demonstration: DHT11 humidity & temperature sensor, PIR motion sensor and light sensor.
-You can get these sensors from online shopping site(Amazon, ebay, etc).
+You can get these sensors from online shopping sites (Amazon, ebay, etc).

 ###Breadboard and jumper wires

 These are used to connect sensors to the raspberry pi.
 You can also get these from online shopping sites.

 ![components](./images/components.jpg)

 ###Python

 This is the language we recommend for raspberry pi-sensor programming.
 As it's handy, simple, and is supported by raspberry pi.
 Python 2.7.3 or above is preferred.

 ###Raspberry Pi and sensors

 ![Connected Sensors](./images/connectedSensors.jpg)
-With raspberry pi we can easily develop some sensor projects.
+With raspberry pi we can easily develop some sensor programs.
 In this part we are going to show 3 examples: PIR motion sensor, DHT11 humidity & temperature sensor, and light sensor.
-Before integrate these sensors into [robomq.io](http://www.robomq.io), we would try them locally on your raspberry.
+Before integrating these sensors into [robomq.io](http://www.robomq.io), we would try them locally on your raspberry.
 You can see how them work in your raspberry pi LXTerminal.

 For details about how to set up and run the sensors with raspberry pi, please go to the **Adafruit Learning System**.

 ###DHT11 humidity & temperature sensor